-7 Best Electric Upright Double Bass Options in 2022
+7 Best Electric Upright Double Bass Options

 Are you tired of carrying your big double bass everywhere?
 You may want to look into an electric upright bass model.
 Then, you can cut down on the weight and size, but you’ll still be able to play in rehearsals and for concerts.